EU

 Acceptable

+The EU’s climate neutrality target performs moderately in terms of its architecture, transparency, and scope, including a legally-binding review and assessment process.
+At present, a finalised clear separation of the contributions from emissions reductions versus removals is missing but indicate assumptions are provided in the proposed 2040 targets but these are yet to be formalised.
 We evaluate the net zero target design as “Acceptable”.
-The EU’s climate neutrality target performs moderately in terms of its architecture, transparency, and scope, with a regular review and assessment process.
-At present, a clear separation of the contributions from emissions reductions versus removals is missing, although this is an element that is required of the forthcoming 2040 target.

 The full net zero target analysis can be found here.